sachin-source/ai-engineer-agentic-track-course/WEEK3/NOTES.md

 - Contextual memory : Maintains the context of interactions by combining all the above
 - User memory : Stores user specific information and preferences, enhancing personalization and user experience (this is upto us to manage and include in prompts)

+### Enabling crew to code
+Crew has ability to code, execute it in a Docker container, and investigate the results

 ## Installation and project setup
 - Install crewAI using UV - **uv tool install crewai**
 - Create a new project with - **crewai create my_project**